rishy/rishy.github.io/_posts/2015-07-21-normal-distributions.md

 ---
 layout:     post
 title:      Normal/Gaussian Distributions
-date:       2015-04-21 04:00:01
+date:       2015-07-21 04:00:01
-summary:    This is first blog post of the series "Statistical Distributions".
-We are starting with the most commonly used Normal Distributions.
+summary:    Statistical Properties of Normal/Gaussian Distribution and why it is one of the most commonly used probability distribution in statistics.
 categories: stats
 comments: true
 ---